 There are more than a dozen dive shops located in El Nido Town but there are a few that stand out, including Palawan Divers and Aquanauts.

 Recommended by Hannah and Adam of Getting Stamped

 Go island hopping in Balabac

 Balabac is an up-and-coming destination in Palawan.
-Located on the southernmost tip of the province, as of today only few travellers venture to this location, made up on about 30 islands.
+Located on the southernmost tip of the province, as of today only a few travellers venture to this location, made up of about 30 islands.

 Onuk Island has a beautiful beach with baby blue water and an underwater world of its own where you can see giant clams and turtles.
 Candaraman Island has a sand bar and a “starfish alley” where you can lay on the sand surrounded by a number of starfishes.
 Camiaran Island is a pinkish-sand beach.
 Punta Sebaring has very fine white sand that is incomparable to anywhere else.

-For island hopping tours in Balabac, you can arrange one on your own by talking to local boat operators or join a scheduled group tour (which is generally cheaper).
+For island hopping tours in Balabac, you can arrange one on your own by talking to local boat operators or joining a scheduled group tour (which is generally cheaper).

 To get here, you need to take a flight to Puerto Princesa and then ride a van to Rio Tuba.
 In the morning, take a boat to mainland Balabac where you can secure your accommodation during your stay.
-It’s one of more off-the-beaten path things to do in Palawan.
+It’s one of the more off-the-beaten-path things to do in Palawan.

 Recommended by Katherine of Tara Lets Anywhere